Spay Abortion: Why would a rescue choose to terminate a pet pregnancy?

 Pet overpopulation and shelter capacity

 Most US shelters operate in crisis mode at all times; the sheer number of pets in need is more than the animal welfare system can keep up with.
-In 2023 alone, about 6,550,000 dogs and cats entered US shelters; 690,000 of them didn't make it out alive.
-(1) Although some of those pets were too sick/injured to save or displayed behaviors that made them too dangerous to safely place, many of the pets who were euthanized were happy, healthy, behaviorally-sound pets who could have made excellent family companions.
-They lost their lives because there wasn't enough space for them, wasn't enough resources in our underfunded animal welfare system, and wasn't enough homes willing and able to adopt.
+In 2024 alone, over 5.7 million dogs and cats entered US shelters; 740,000 of them didn't make it out alive.
+(1) Although some of those pets were too sick or injured to save or displayed behaviors that made them too dangerous to safely place, many of the pets who were euthanized were happy, healthy, behaviorally-sound pets who could have made excellent family companions.
+They lost their lives because there wasn't enough space for them, aren't enough resources in our underfunded animal welfare system, and aren't enough homes willing and able to adopt.
 (2)

 Pets of all ages enter shelters as strays or through owner relinquishment - and this includes newborn and young puppies and kittens.
-Shelters and private rescues are overwhelmed every spring as "kitten season" begins, as they begin receiving hundreds of pleas for help with both kittens and puppies born outdoors, "accidental litters" born to owned pets, puppies and kittens who are found wandering outdoors after someone leaves them behind, and young pets who have been brought home by someone who is ultimately unable to care for them.
-This onslaught of puppies and kittens in need lasts through the fall - some would argue that it never really ends at all.
+Shelters and private rescues are overwhelmed every spring as "kitten season" begins, as they begin receiving hundreds of pleas for help with both kittens and puppies born outdoors, accidental litters born to owned pets, puppies and kittens who are found wandering outdoors after someone leaves them behind, and young pets who have been brought home by someone who is ultimately unable to care for them.
+This onslaught of puppies and kittens in need lasts through the fall - in regions with a temperate climate, it never really ends at all.

 There simply are not enough homes for every pet in need, including young puppies and kittens.
 When shelters and rescues run out of space, pets lose their lives.